Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Results

-copies of $\rho$ suffice to obtain an estimate of $\rho$ up to trace distance $\epsilon$ with success probability at least $1-\delta$. \end{thm} Note that this is the first result for this problem with an $\epsilon^{-2}$ scaling~\cite{mele2024learning}. \paragraph{Proof sketch:} we start by employing Pinsker's inequality to upper-bound the trace distance between two Gaussian states in terms of their (symmetrized) relative entropies.
+\paragraph{Proof sketch:} we start by employing Pinsker's inequality to upper-bound the trace distance between two Gaussian states in terms of their (symmetrized) relative entropies.
 We are then able to obtain a close expression for the relative entropy, yielding the expression:

 Then, using our estimators for the covariance matrix and the mean vector, combined with the continuity estimates for the Hamiltonian entries in terms of the covariance, we are able to upper-bound the trace distance and get the advertised sample complexity.